bradwestfall/webdevphoenix/index.md

     </div>
 </header>

 This site was launched on **Easter Sunday 2015**.
 It's an easy way to see how many companies in Phoenix hire for web dev.
+It doesn't matter if the companies are currently hiring or not.
+It's just a list of everyone who might.

 Help me get it filled with companies this first week.

 See the [Contribute Page](https://github.com/bradwestfall/webdevphoenix/blob/master/contribute.md)